Momodou Touray

-Momodou Touray (born 30 July 1999) is a footballer who plays as a forward for club Southport.
+Momodou Touray (born 30 July 1999) is a footballer who plays as a forward for club Bury.
 Born in the Gambia, he is a former Wales under-21 international.

 Playing career

 Newport County

 Touray came through the Newport County academy.
 In August 2017, he joined Merthyr Town on a three month loan and in January 2018 spent time on trial at Premier League club Leicester City.
 In April 2018 Touray signed his first professional contract with Newport County until June 2019.

 Touray made his first team debut for Newport on 5 May 2018, in a 1–1 draw against Carlisle United in the final League Two match of the season at Brunton Park as a second-half substitute.

 In July 2018 Touray joined Welsh Premier League side Barry Town United on loan until the end of the 2018–19 season.
 Touray scored 14 goals for Barry in all competitions and he was selected as the Welsh Premier League Young Player of the Year.

 On 2 August 2019 Touray joined Torquay United on a one month loan.
 On 2 September 2019 he returned to Barry town United on loan until the end of the 2019-20 season.

 Touray was released by Newport County at the end of the 2019–20 season.